-Here’s Exactly How to Clean a Greasy, Dusty Oven Hood
+How to Clean a Greasy, Dusty Range Hood

-A hood over the stove is a wonderful thing to have, but the cooking oils from your favorite fried chicken, stovetop suppers and bacon can really do a number on it.
-These simple tips show you how to clean an oven hood and keep it looking brand new.
+A hood over the stove is a wonderful thing to have, but the cooking oils from your favourite fried chicken, stovetop suppers and bacon can really do a number on it.
+These simple tips show you how to clean grease from a range hood and keep it looking brand new.

-1. Wipe Down the Outside of Your Oven Hood
+1. Wipe Down the Outside of Your Range Hood

 2. Clean Away Any Stains on the Underside of the Hood